mdbct/photocrypt/README.md

 # Photocrypt

 A [steganography][wiki-steganography] program that hides text in image.
 It has both a graphical ([gtkmm][gtkmm]) and a command-line interface.
-It is written in C++.
+It is a cross-platform application written in C++.

-It implements the Least Significant Bit (LSB) algorithm with password protection.
-Every bit of secret data is stored in the LSBs of the image pixel values.
+It implements a modified LSB (least significant bit) substitution algorithm with password protection.
+Every bit of secret data is stored in the *less* significant bits (not always *least*) of the image pixel color values.
 This makes the stego-image practically identical to the original image.
 The algorithm depends on the key so it is unfeasible to extract data without the key.

 The algorithm used in this program can be explained briefly as: